 T cells are collected from a patient.
-Using a procedure called "apheresis," blood is temporarily removed from the patient's vein and put through an apheresis machine which separates the blood into its four components: red blood cells, white blood cells, platelets and plasma.
-White blood cells are collected and the T cells (a type of white blood cell) are removed.
+Using a procedure called "apheresis," blood is temporarily removed from the patient's veins and put through an apheresis machine that separates the blood into its four components: red blood cells, white blood cells, platelets and plasma.
+White blood cells are collected, and the T cells are removed.
 The remaining blood is infused back into the patient's body.
 See Figure 1 on page 3.

-T cells that have been engineered in a laboratory can recognize proteins (or antigens) on the surface of tumor cells.
+T cells that have been genetically engineered in a laboratory can recognize antigens on the surface of tumor cells.
 The patient's T cells are sent to a laboratory or a drug manufacturing facility for genetic engineering.
-Deoxyribonucleic acid (DNA) is introduced into the cells to produce CARs on the surfaces of the cells.
-Chimeric antigen receptors are artificial receptors that allow the T cells to recognize antigens on targeted (cancer) cells.
+Deoxyribonucleic acid (DNA) is introduced into the cells to produce chimeric antigen receptors (CARs) on the surfaces of the cells.
+CARs are artificial receptors that allow the T cells to recognize antigens on targeted (cancer) cells.
 These engineered T cells are known as "chimeric antigen receptor (CAR) T cells."

 The number of engineered CAR T cells is then multiplied.
-The number of the patient's genetically modified T cells is "expanded" by multiplying them in the laboratory.
-When there are enough of them, the CAR T cells are frozen and sent to the hospital or center where the patient is being treated.
-The method used to collect cells and complete this "manufacturing process" ranges from 3 to 4 weeks.
+The number of the patient's genetically modified T cells is "expanded" by growing them in the laboratory.
+When there are enough of them, the CAR T cells are frozen and sent to the hospital or treatment center where the patient is receiving care.
+The method used to collect cells and complete this "manufacturing process" takes from 3 to 4 weeks.

 At the hospital or treatment center, the CAR T cells are thawed and then infused into the patient.

-Many patients are given a brief course of one or more chemotherapy agents to reduce the number of normal T cells in the body (this is called "lymphodepletion").
+Many patients are given a brief course of one or more chemotherapy agents to reduce the number of normal T cells in the body.
+This is called "lymphodepletion."
 This process is important because it "makes space" for the CAR T cells in the patient receiving the infusion.
-Then the genetically modified CAR T cells are infused into the patient's bloodstream via an intravenous (IV) infusion or through an existing central line.
+The genetically modified CAR T cells are then infused into the patient's bloodstream via an intravenous (IV) infusion or through an existing central line.
 The process usually takes less than 30 minutes.
-In the body, the CAR T cells seek out cancer cells that express the antigen they have been trained to target.
+In the body, the CAR T cells seek out cancer cells that express the antigen that they have been trained to target.
 These "attacker" cells recognize and destroy cells that have the target antigen on their surfaces.
-When they encounter the antigen, the CAR T cells become activated, attack and kill the tumor cells.
-Then these T cells increase their numbers by making copies of themselves.
+When they encounter the antigen, the CAR T cells become activated.
+They then attack and kill the cancer cells.
+These T cells begin making copies of themselves and increase in number throughout the body.